iadityatharu/Learn-PostgreSQL/intro.md

 query: ALTER TABLE detail RENAME TO employee_detail;
 5. Change data type:
 query: ALTER TABLE detail ALTER COLUMN fname SET DATA TYPE VARCHAR(200);

+## CHECK Constraint:
+A CHECK constraint in PostgreSQL is used to enforce a condition on the values in a column or across
+multiple columns.
+It ensures that the data entered into a column meets specific criteria, and if the   condition is not met, the database rejects the data.
+example:
+CREATE TABLE  contact(
+   name VARCHAR(100),
+   phone VARCHAR(13) UNIQUE CHECK(LENGTH(phone)>=10)
+);
+1. Add constraint:
+It is possible to add constraint after table is created.
+example:
+ALTER TABLE contact ADD CONSTRAINT chk_phone CHECK(LENGTH(phone)>=10);
+2. Drop constraint:
+It is possible to drop constraint after table is created.
+example:
+ALTER TABLE contact DROP CONSTRAINT chk_phone;
+3. Named constraint:
+It is possible to create name constraint which help in tracking error while using database.
+CREAT TABLE contact(
+   name VARCHAR(100),
+   phone VARCHAR(13) UNIQUE,
+   constraint  phone_no_less_than_10digits CHECK(LENGTH(phone)>=10)
+);